 The ratios for other languages relative to English for the child interviews followed the same pattern as the adult interviews: they were longer than the English child interviews, with the exception of the Korean child CAWI interviews, which had the same average duration as the English child CAWI.
-No child interviews were administered in either Cantonese or Tagalog.
+No child interviews were administered in Tagalog.

-Almost all of the adolescent interviews were administered in English, with twenty being in Spanish, and one in Korean and two in Mandarin.
-The duration of the Spanish interviews was relatively longer than those in English for the administered adolescent CATI interviews, and on par for the adolescent CAWI.
+Ninety-eight percent of the adolescent interviews were administered in English.
+Fourteen of the non-English interviews in Spanish, five in Chinese, two in Vietnamese, one in both Korean and Tagalog.
+The duration of the Spanish interviews was slightly longer than those in English for CAWI, and on par with CATI.